 - One-volume technology, but supports volume expansion, either with the addition of more disks or the replacement of an existing disk with larger capacity disks. - You can start out with one disk, and add more disks as you need them or can afford them. - Volume management is automatic.
 Add a second disk, and it becomes a mirror to the first.
-Add a third disk and your capacity doubles; add a fourth, and your capacity triples, and so on up to a fifth-the expansion occurring while redundancy is maintained. - In the future, you will be able to replace disks, one at a time, have each one finish rebuilding and, after new redundant space becomes available, your volume will automatically expand to utilize the new capacity.
+Add a third disk and your capacity doubles; add a fourth, and your capacity triples-the expansion occurring while redundancy is maintained. - In the future, you will be able to replace disks, one at a time, have each one finish rebuilding and, after new redundant space becomes available, your volume will automatically expand to utilize the new capacity.